Kong/docs.konghq.com/app/0.13.x/proxy.md

 ## Overview

-From a high-level perspective, Kong listens for HTTP traffc on its configured proxy port(s) (`8000` and `8443` by default).
+From a high-level perspective, Kong listens for HTTP traffic on its configured proxy port(s) (`8000` and `8443` by default).
 Kong will evaluate any incoming HTTP request against the Routes you have configured and try to find a matching one.
 If a given request matches the rules of a specific Route, Kong will